April 2020: Coronavirus Act 2020

 - directing people towards information and advice (see Information and Advice);

 - preventive services (see also Preventing, Reducing or Delaying Needs);

 - a more detailed care and support assessment (see Care and Support Planning);

 - or a combination of these.

 Staff who are involved in this first contact must have the appropriate training and should have the benefit of access to professional support from social workers, occupational therapists and other relevant experts as appropriate, to support the identification of any underlying conditions or to ensure that complex needs are identified early and that people are signposted appropriately.

 8.1 Urgent needs

 In these circumstances the local authority should provide an immediate response to meet the adult’s care and support needs.
-For example, where someone’s condition deteriorates rapidly or they have an accident, they will need a swift response to ensure their needs are met by the local authority or by NHS Continuing Health Care Fast Track Pathway Tool (Department of Health, 2012).
+For example, where someone’s condition deteriorates rapidly or they have an accident, they will need a swift response to ensure their needs are met by the local authority or by NHS Continuing Health Care (see Continuing Healthcare NHS chapter).

 Following this initial response, the adult is informed that a more detailed needs assessment will follow.

 Once urgent needs have been met, the adult’s ordinary residence and finances can be considered.